idptools/goose/docs/getting_started.rst

 Allowed error in sequence properties
 -------------------------------------
 GOOSE by default allows a *small* amount of error between some user input properties and the properties of returned sequences.
 For hydropathy, the allowed error is 0.07, which is honestly negligible.
 For kappa, allowed error is 0.03.
 This is a balance between accuracy and speed.
-If you install GOOSE locally, you can go into goose/backend/properties and modify these values globally.
+You can change these values by specifying kappa_tolerance or hydropathy_tolerance in the relevant functions.
+In addition, if you install GOOSE locally, you can go into goose/backend/parameters and modify these values globally.
 Finally, if you choose an NCPR / FCR combination that is mathematically impossible, GOOSE will get as close as it can.

 Speed, specified properties, and stochasticity
 -----------------------------------------------